Zhenya750/TypingGame/README.md

 # TypingGame
-A game to develop your typing skills
+A game to improve your typing skills

 Author: Dikov Eugene